 2004: Cuban-born Boston Ballet principal dancer Lorna Feijóo and her sister Lorena Feijóo, principal dancer with San Francisco Ballet, performed together for the first time in a one-night-only Boston Ballet performance of Swan Lake.
 They shared the dual role of Odette/Odile, with Lorna as Odette and Lorena as Odile, and both were partnered by Nelson Madrigal, Lorna’s husband and fellow principal dancer at Boston Ballet.

-2006: Tai Jimenz joined Boston Ballet as the first Black female principal dancer, where she originated a role in Mark Morris’ Up and Down and was also seen in Val Caniparoli’s Lambarena, Jorma Elo’s Carmen, George Balanchine’s Serenade and A Midsummer Night’s Dream, Bronislava Nijinska’s Les Noces, and Asaf Messerer’s Spring Waters.
+2006: Tai Jimenez joined Boston Ballet as the first Black female principal dancer, where she originated a role in Mark Morris’ Up and Down and was also seen in Val Caniparoli’s Lambarena, Jorma Elo’s Carmen, George Balanchine’s Serenade and A Midsummer Night’s Dream, Bronislava Nijinska’s Les Noces, and Asaf Messerer’s Spring Waters.

 2008: Actor and choreographer Jon Rua made his Broadway debut as a swing in Lin-Manuel Miranda’s first Tony-Award winning musical In the Heights.
 Later, Rua would become a member of the original Broadway cast of Hamilton, contributing his own voice and choreography to the show.
 Growing up in New Jersey as the son of two Colombian-born parents, he cites that he didn’t have the “traditional” Western dance foundation but was inspired by his Colombian heritage to stand out and succeed in the entertainment world.